GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

      grant_type=client_credentials
 ```

-In `curl` jargon, issue a command like this to achieve the same effect:
+With `curl` a command like this achieves the same effect:

 ```
 $ curl -u '<authUsername>:<authPassword>' \